nigh7hun7er13/rails-rspec-tutorial/README.md

 RSpec.describe Project, type: :model do context "validations tests" do
-    it "ensures the title is present" do article = Project.new(description: "Content of the description") expect(project.valid?).to eq(false)
+    it "ensures the title is present" do project = Project.new(description: "Content of the description") expect(project.valid?).to eq(false)
     end

-    it "ensures the body is present" do article = Project.new(title: "Title")
+    it "ensures the description is present" do project = Project.new(title: "Title")
       expect(project.valid?).to eq(false)
     end

-    it "should be able to save article" do article = Project.new(title: "Title", description: "Some description content goes here") expect(project.save).to eq(true)
+    it "should be able to save project" do project = Project.new(title: "Title", description: "Some description content goes here") expect(project.save).to eq(true)
     end
   end